-I’m no Jeremy Clarkson but I certainly find myself lacking a filter when it comes to squeezing our people carrier between a double-decker bus and some cock whose unaware of their girth and has parked half a mile away from the pavement.
+I’m no Jeremy Clarkson but I certainly find myself lacking a filter when it comes to squeezing our people carrier between a double-decker bus and some tool whose unaware of their girth and has parked half a mile away from the pavement.

 Why they’ve plonked a Primary School on the narrowest road imaginable I have no idea, not only is the road lacking in space but over the years vehicles seem to have grown in size.
 Parents are pulling their wing mirrors in and cursing under their breath as we each try to safely deposit our children to School each morning in a timely fashion.

 I often have flash backs to the labour room as I’m crawling slowly along in our Zafira mentally breathing in, almost certain that it’s ‘not going to squeeze through that gap’ without leaving some serious damage.

 I’m not comparing our daily drive to the Grand Tour, I’m just saying that Captain Slow here finds the whole scenario a tad frustrating.
 Never mind navigating the Namibia, I’d like to see those Grand Tour lads give the school run a shot and see how they fare.